Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

 Sintra Tourist Map

-Before you travel from Lisbon to Sintra, we highly recommend that you get a map of Sintra places to visit from the tourist office.
-However, you can use our Map of Sintra Attractions below – or this link to Google Maps – to locate the top sights!
+Use our Map of Sintra Attractions below – or this link to Google – to locate the top sights!

-What You Will Need for your Sintra, Portugal Day Trip
+What You Will Need for your Sintra Day Trip

-With hilly terrain and expansive sights, comfortable and functional travel shoes are a requirement for your one day trip to Sintra from Lisbon.
+With hilly terrain and expansive sights, durable travel shoes are a requirement for your one day trip to Sintra from Lisbon.
 Hiking boots are not necessary, but a good pair of shoes with a slip-resistant sole are.
-I like these shoes by Columbia and Kris prefers these by Merrell.
+I like trainers by New Balance and Kris prefers trail shoes by Merrell.

 Sintra is super photogenic – so don’t forget your camera!
 Although phone cameras can capture the beauty of the town, it’s far better to upgrade to a real travel camera.
 We always travel with a Canon Rebel, which is a great budget DSLR camera, and use a 18-135mm zoom lens.